grafana/plugin-tools/docusaurus/docs/metadata.md

 [Grafana RBAC permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes/#rbac-permissions-actions-and-scopes).
 Then its bearer token will be shared with the plugin backend using the `GF_PLUGIN_APP_CLIENT_SECRET` environment variable.

-Requires Grafana >= 10.3.0.
-Currently behind a feature toggle `externalServiceAccounts`.
+Requires Grafana version 10.3.0 or later.
+Currently, this is behind the `externalServiceAccounts` feature toggle.

 ### Properties